Python Logging Fundamentals and Structured Data

 Common Mistakes

-Why should production Python services use structured logging instead of plain text?
 Structured JSON enables automated parsing, efficient querying, and reliable correlation across distributed systems.
-This reduces MTTR during incidents by eliminating manual log scanning.
+This reduces mean time to resolution during incidents by eliminating manual log scanning and brittle regex parsers.

-How does Python logging integrate with OpenTelemetry without vendor lock-in?
-OpenTelemetry provides a standardized Logs Bridge API.
-It maps Python log records to OTel semantic conventions, allowing seamless export to any compliant backend.
+OpenTelemetry provides a standardized Logs Bridge API that maps Python log records to OTel semantic conventions.
+Records export to any compliant backend through the OTLP protocol, so you can switch vendors without rewriting instrumentation.